maciejtreder/ng-http-sw-proxy/README.md

 }
 ```

-and finally initialize service worker in your main file:
+Finally initialize service worker in your main file:
 ```
 platformBrowserDynamic().bootstrapModule(BrowserAppModule).then(() => {
     if (process.env.NODE_ENV == 'production' && 'serviceWorker' in navigator)